chrisgrieser/alfred-bibtex-citation-picker/README.md

 - Search for the title, author/editor (last name), year, or collection/journal-title.
 - Prepend `@` to a word to search for a citekey, e.g. `@Grieser2020`.
 - Prepend `#` to search for keywords (tags), e.g. `#sociology`.
 - *Smart Queries*: You can search for any combination of the above.
-For example, the query `2020 #cognition Grieser` will for entries published in 2020, with the tag "cognition", and with "Grieser" as author/editor.
+For example, the query `2020 #cognition Grieser` searches for entries published in 2020, with the tag "cognition," and with "Grieser" as author/editor.
-- *Quick Queries*: The search is fuzzy and case-insensitive.
-For year dates, it also matches the last two digits.
-For example, you can search for `fouc 77` to find `Foucault 1977`.
-In addition, recently selected entries are placed further at the top of the search results.

 ### Citation Actions
 - `↵`: Paste the citekey of the selected citation.